 Top 10 Trends in the Boating Industry

-Although recreational boating is popular, the most popular use for boating is fishing.
+Although recreational boating is widespread, the most popular use for boating is fishing.
 Whereas the increase in fishing just a few years ago was up two to four percent, it dropped in 2019.
-For 2020, fishing boat sales are projected to regain ground up to two percent over last year’s losses, making for a profitable, fun season for water lovers.
+However, for 2023, fishing boat sales are projected to regain ground up to two percent over last year’s losses, making for a good, fun season for water lovers.

-Moreover, fishing related accessories, such as motors and depth finders are projected to be popular, so boats that come fully equipped are projected to capture people’s attention.
+Moreover, fishing-related accessories, such as motors and depth finders, are projected to be popular, so fully equipped boats are launched to capture people’s attention.

 Ethanol and motor repairs

 Ethanol-based fuel is standard for the automotive industry at a rate of 15 percent of total volume.
 However, for traditional boat motors, nothing above 10 percent is recommended.
-That said, E15 fuel, which is fuel with 15-percent ethanol, is less expensive than E10 and other lower-ethanol mixtures.
+E15 fuel has 15 percent ethanol and is less expensive than E10 and other lower-ethanol mixtures.
 Because of this, it is tempting to fuel up at local gas stations.
-However, until recently, E15 sales have been restricted through summer months, which means boaters cannot use it.
+However, until recently, E15 sales have been restricted through summer, so boaters cannot use it.
 Recent legislation will now allow E15 to be sold throughout the year.
-Ethanol rots O rings in boat motors.
-Consequently, motor repairs are projected to increase as budget-minded boaters purposefully or mistakenly fill up at the gas station instead of at the marina.
+In addition, ethanol rots O rings in boat motors.
+Consequently, motor repairs are projected to increase as budget-minded boaters purposefully or mistakenly fill up at the gas station instead of the marina.